hyprland-community/pyprland/site/scratchpads_advanced.md

 List of scratchpads to hide when this one is displayed, eg: `excludes = ["term", "volume"]`.
 If you want to hide every displayed scratch you can set this to the string `"*"` instead of a list: `excludes = "*"`.

+## `restore_excluded`

+`false` by default.

+When enabled, will remember the scratchpads which have been closed due to `excludes` rules, so when the scratchpad is hidden, those previously hidden scratchpads will be shown again.

 ## `unfocus`

 No default value.